International African Institute

 The International African Institute (IAI) was founded (as the International Institute of African Languages and Cultures - IIALC) in 1926 in London for the study of African languages.
 Frederick Lugard was the first chairman (1926 to his death in 1945); Diedrich Hermann Westermann (1926 to 1939) and Maurice Delafosse (1926) were the initial co-directors.

 Since 1928, the IAI has published a quarterly journal, Africa.
-For some years during the 1950s and 1960s, the assistant editor was the novelist Barbara Pym.
+For some years in the 1950s to 1970s, the assistant editor was the novelist Barbara Pym.

+In 1946 the Italian ethnologist Vinigi Grottanelli joined the Executive Board, and remained a participant until 1968.

 The IAI's mission is "to promote the education of the public in the study of Africa and its languages and cultures".
 Its operations includes seminars, journals, monographs, edited volumes and stimulating scholarship within Africa.

 Publications

 The IAI has been involved in scholarly publishing since 1927.
-Scholars whose work has been published by the institute include Emmanuel Akeampong, Samir Amin, Karin Barber, Alex de Waal, Patrick Chabal, Mary Douglas, E. E. Evans Pritchard, Jack Goody, Jane Guyer, Monica Hunter, Bronislaw Malinowski, Z. K. Matthews, D. A. Masolo, Achille Mbembe, Thomas Mofolo, John Middleton, Simon Ottenburg, J. D. Y. Peel, Mamphela Ramphele, Isaac Schapera, Monica Wilson and V. Y. Mudimbe.
+Scholars whose work has been published by the institute include Emmanuel K. Akyeampong, Samir Amin, Karin Barber, Alex de Waal, Patrick Chabal, Mary Douglas, E. E. Evans-Pritchard, Jack Goody, Jane Guyer, Monica Hunter, Bronislaw Malinowski, Z. K. Matthews, D. A. Masolo, Achille Mbembe, Thomas Mofolo, John Middleton, Simon Ottenberg, J. D. Y. Peel, Mamphela Ramphele, Isaac Schapera, Monica Wilson and V. Y. Mudimbe.

 IAI publications fall into a number of series, notably International African Library and International African Seminars.
 The International African Library is published from volume 41 (2011) by Cambridge University Press; Volumes 7–40 are available from Edinburgh University Press.
 As of November 2016, there are 49 volumes.